 In states where death is very high, the government’s response is tougher laws, more serious charges and harsher punishments.
 In Arizona, for instance, a five-year automatic suspension of the license of a driver who flees the scene of an accident is applied; the suspension becomes 10 years if death is linked to the accident – and these do not include time in jail yet.

-According to the website of the Law Offices of Kyle Sampson, in the state of Texas, intoxicated drivers who fail to render aid and flee from the scene of an accident can be charged with a second-degree felony, which carries with it up to 20 years imprisonment (before September 1, 2013, the charge was third-degree felony with a 10-year maximum prison term.
+According to the website of Kyle Sampson, Attorney at Law, in the state of Texas, intoxicated drivers who fail to render aid and flee from the scene of an accident can be charged with a second-degree felony, which carries with it up to 20 years imprisonment (before September 1, 2013, the charge was third-degree felony with a 10-year maximum prison term.